CERTIFICATE AND DIPLOMA IN THEOLOGICAL AND PASTORAL STUDIES

 - Diploma in Theological and Pastoral Studies

-- 2. The examinations for these qualifications shall be under the supervision of the Board of the Faculty of Theology.
+- 2. The examinations for these qualifications shall be under the supervision of the Board of the Faculty of Theology and Religion.

 - 4. The supervision of the arrangements for the above mentioned qualifications shall be the responsibility of the Supervisory Committee for the Degree of Bachelor of Theology.
-The committee shall have such powers and duties in respect of the above mentioned qualifications as may from time to time be prescribed by the Board of the Faculty of Theology.
+The committee shall have such powers and duties in respect of the above mentioned qualifications as may from time to time be prescribed by the Board of the Faculty of Theology and Religion.

 - 5. Part-time students for the above mentioned qualifications shall in each case be required to pursue their course of study for twice the number of terms required of an equivalent full-time student.